 While attempting to reach or surpass your distance, train the right way.
 Training safely will help you prepare both mentally and physically.

-Visit the American Health Care Academy and enroll in the First Aid Course.
+Visit the American Health Care Academy today and enroll in the first aid training academy.
 This course teaches runners the importance of why they should learn about the basics of first aid and how to perform it in certain situations.
 Some of the topics included in this course are Injury Prevention & Risk Management and Muscle Bone and Joint Emergency which are both essential for the runner’s safety.
-Prepare for your next race with this course and receive a bonus First Aid Certification upon completing the course.
+Prepare for your next race with this course and receive a bonus First Aid certification online upon completing the course.